-Being coughed on, A face-to-face conversation, or Unprotected physical contact (skin-to-skin) Proximity contacts - extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected person Travelling in a small car with an infected person Travelling in a small car with an infected person If there are 2 or more confirmed cases within 14 days, or an overall rise in sickness absence where coronavirus is suspected, the school will work with the local health protection team to decide if additional action is needed.
+- Being coughed on,

+- o A face-to-face conversation, or

+- Unprotected physical contact (skin-to-skin)

+1 1 Proximity contacts - extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected person minutes) with an infected person Travelling in a small car with an infected person Travelling in a small car with an infected person If there are 2 or more confirmed cases within 10 days, or an overall rise in sickness absence where coronavirus is suspected, the school will work with the local health protection team to decide if additional action is needed.
 Any advice given by the team will be followed.
 If someone tests positive, they should follow COVID-19: guidance for households with possible coronavirus infection and should continue to self-isolate for at least 10 days from the onset of their symptoms and then return to the setting only if they do not have symptoms other than cough or loss of sense of smell or taste.
 This is because a cough or anosmia can last for several weeks once the infection has gone.
 The at least 10-day period starts from the day when they first became ill.
 If they still have a high temperature, they should keep self-isolating until their temperature returns to normal.
-Other members of their household should continue self-isolating for the full 14 days.
+Other members of their household should continue self- isolating for the full 10 days.
 If someone tests negative, and they feel well and no longer have symptoms similar to coronavirus (COVID-19), they can stop self-isolating.
-They could still have another virus, such as a cold or flu - in which case it is still best to avoid contact with other people until they are better.
+They could still have another virus, such as a cold or flu $-$ in which case it is still best to avoid contact with other people until they are better.
 Other members of their household can also stop self-isolating.
 Contingency planning Contingency planning must be in place to cover key roles such as DSL, first aid and SENDCO.
-In nursery classes in maintained schools, caring for children aged 3 and over, reasonable endeavours should be used to ensure that at least one member of staff for First Aid A child or adult being put at risk due to inadequate first aid cover.
-Pupils Staff Substantial Illness Moderate Death First Aiders a qualified first aider will be on site at all times as far as possible each group will have a qualified first aider First Aid certificates extended for three months minor first aid must be dealt with by an adult in the group wear PPE if an incident is likely to require sustained contact you are not required to complete a bump note to send home to parents, please complete the accident recording section on EYLog and parents will be notified immediately.
+In nursery classes in maintained schools, caring for children aged 3 and over, reasonable endeavours should be used to ensure that at least one member of staff is a school teacher.
+Where this is not possible, there must be at least one member of staff for every 8 children, with at least one member of staff who holds at least a full and relevant level 3 qualification.
+Providers should use their reasonable endeavours to ensure that at least half of other staff hold at least a full and relevant level 2 qualification.
+First Aid Pupils Substantial First Aiders Moderate Staff Illness a qualified first aider will be on site at all times where at all possible, staff availability A child or adult being put at Moderate permitting risk due to inadequate first Death as far as possible each group will have a qualified first aider aid cover.
+First Aid certificates extended for three months minor first aid must be dealt with by an adult in the group wear PPE if an incident is likely to require sustained contact • you are not required to complete a bump note to send home to parents, please complete the accident recording section on EYLog and parents will be notified immediately.
 If the accident is of a more serious nature, please advise the office who will ring the parent before they receive an EYLog notification of an accident.
-The requirement is modified where children aged 2 to 5 are on site (with no children aged below 24 months) to a best endeavours duty to have someone with a full PFA certificate on Moderate
+The requirement is modified where children aged 2 to 5 are on site (with no children aged below 24 months) to a best endeavours duty to have someone with a full PFA certificate on site.
+L 1 I Sec.